mosterme/usb-webmail-notifier/readme.md

 sh-dream-checky
 ---------------

-Shell script to check for emails and control of the USB lamp.
+Bash script to check for emails and control of the USB lamp.
 It uses sh-dream-cheeky.

 ```
 $ sudo sh-dream-checky